-RSU, Performance Units and Performance Shares.
-A participant will not have taxable income upon grant of RSU, Performance Units or Performance Shares.
-Instead, he or she will recognize ordinary income at the time of vesting equal to the fair market value (on the vesting date) of the vested shares or cash received, minus any amount paid for the shares of vested common stock.
+Restricted Stock Units.
+A participant will not have taxable income upon grant of an RSU.
+Instead, he or she will recognize ordinary income at the time of settlement equal to the fair market value of the delivered shares.
+The Company will be entitled to a tax deduction in the amount and at the time that the non-employee director recognizes ordinary income with respect to shares acquired upon settlement of an RSU.